Sheree Whitfield Drops Bob: ‘RHOA’ Star Turning To Religion After Abuse?

 A post shared by Shereé Whitfield (@shereewhitfield) on

 It was emotional for Sheree Whitfield, who broke down in the car right in front of him.
-She also yelled at him later in tears, telling him that she just wanted some acknowledge and an apology for his behavior.
+She also yelled at him later in tears, telling him that she just wanted some acknowledgement and an apology for his behavior.
 He eventually revealed that he felt horrible about everything, but in a confessional interview, Whitfield revealed that she had closed the door completely on the relationship.
 They would never get back together, as he hadn’t changed enough for her to feel safe in a relationship.
 Now, she’s turning to religion to move on.

 “”Expect that God is going to heal ur pains, restore what u have lost, provide ALL the financial resources u need & BLESS ur future!” #RHOA,” Sheree Whitfield revealed on Twitter, sharing that she’s counting on religion to move on and heal all of her wounds.